endpointuz/service-request-helper-lib/README.md

 Basic usage
 ==========
-All HTTP methods are exposed via the MethodWrapper instance methods:
-- GET - .get()
-- POST - .post()
-- PUT - .put()
-- PATCH - .patch()
-- DELETE - .delete()
-- HEAD - .head()

-MethodWrapper constructor accepts RequestHelper (see the "RequestHelper class" section) instance as its one and only argument, which contains shared properties for all http requests that will be made with the given MethodWrapper instance.
-Depending on the execution context (sync or async), some import statements will differ:
+Depending on the execution context (sync or async), some import statements will differ.
+For async requests, the response must also be awaited:

 Sync
 ------